Last Updated on

 Turkey bones, in particular, can easily splinter.
 They are not appropriate for dogs.

 Stuffing, Carrots & More

-A small amount of mashed potatoes should be fine, preferably without any cheese or sour cream mixed in.
-Gravy is usually okay but it depends how it’s made.
+A small amount of mashed potatoes is fine, preferably without cheese or sour cream.
+Gravy is usually okay, but it depends how it’s made.